-Class Teaching Assistants are First Aid trained and therefore are responsible for taking the 'green bag' (first aid kit) plus a sick bag on every trip.
+Class Teaching Assistants are First Aid trained and therefore are responsible for taking the 'green bag' (first aid kit) on every trip.
+A specially marked Green rucksack is used to take the first aid kit and any medication required.
 They will also need to collect any asthma pumps or medication required for the trip.
 They are responsible for recording any accident/incidents in the FIRST AID book on return.

 A Paediatric trained person (PFA) must accompany children in EYFS on every trip.